Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Background and Definitions

 Making the reasonable assumption that $\tilde{r}_{p}(\epsilon t)$ has a well-defined derivative $\dot{\tilde{r}}_{p}(\epsilon t)$, we then compare $r_{p}(t)$ to the mean for $t\in[t_{i},t_{f}]$ and write

-where we used the mean-value theorem for the penultimate equality.
+where we have used the mean-value theorem for the penultimate equality.
 This calculation shows that if oscillators vary slowly around a frequency-locked state, then the variation of the magnitude of the order parameter around the mean should (1) also be slow and (2) be bounded by the magnitude of the derivative multiplied by the difference between the time and the midpoint of the interval over which we average.
-As our numerical results demonstrate (see Section \ref{sec4}), frequency locking is more typical than phase locking for our networks of heterogeneous oscillators.
-Therefore, throughout the remainder of our paper, we make frequent recourse to the result in Eq.~\eqref{slowvar} of the above argument.
+As our numerical results demonstrate (see Section \ref{sec4}), frequency locking is more typical than phase locking in our networks of heterogeneous oscillators.
+Therefore, throughout the remainder of our paper, we make frequent recourse to Eq.~\eqref{slowvar}.

 Similarly, we claim that a reasonable perturbation around a phase-locked state is